 HOW TO BUILD A LIFESIZE WHALE

-Hello, my name is Mike Fuller and I have a vision of making seven life-sized Humpback Whales, swimming as a family pod.
+Hello, my name is Mike Fuller and I have a vision of making a family of seven life-sized Humpback Whales, swimming as a pod.

-These whales will ultimately be cast in recycled aluminum and then thermally coated in bronze, but before then I have a long way to go.
+These whales will ultimately be cast in bronze, but before then I have a long way to go.

-Although a magnificent ‘static’ display, I wish this pod to portray momentum, dynamics of composition while still purveying the nurturing aspects of the matriarch mother and calf.
+Although a magnificent ‘static’ display, I wish this pod to portray momentum, dynamics of composition while still purveying the nurturing aspects of the overall pod, along with the matriarch mother and calf.

 I wish for these whales to be anatomically correct but still have character and individualism with emphases on their unique characteristics.